About Me

 So let's up the ante.

-Due to the pandemic many government & private company reports can show distorted year over year results when comparing a pandemic locked-down year like 2020 to a pre-pandemic year.
-For instance a company's earnings report could look disastrous comparing 2020 results to those of 2019.
+Due to the pandemic many government & private company reports can show distorted year over year results when comparing a pandemic locked-down year like 2020 to a pre or post pandemic year.
+For instance a company's earnings report could look disastrous comparing 2020 results to those of 2019 or excellent when comparing 2021 results to those of 2020.
 Both government & private companies solved this problem by comparing 2021 results to those of 2019 - i.e., comparison of two years ago rather than one.
-See graph below that shows a smooth curve for "To two years prior" for the entire time frame shown & a similar curve for "To one year prior" except for the spike when comparing the results of 2020 to 2019.

 A second tactic involved taking data from 18 months or longer & displaying the data on an annual basis.